zodac-personal/home_theatre/README.md

 ## Tandoor

 Once installed, go to the Django admin console (**User**> **Admin**), then click on **Sites**.
 Manually update the _Domain Name_ and _Display Name_ to your own domain name.
-This cannot be configured throug environment variables.
+This cannot be configured through environment variables.